 Relax and enjoy home-style sandwiches, delicious soups and chilli at the outdoor Pavilion Patio.
 Kids can enjoy Sandbox specials.

 Visit the Fun Farmyard for endless hours of family fun.
 Say hello to the friendly farm animals, take a wagon ride, play in the giant sandbox, visit Goat Mountain, crawl up the Web Climber, jump on the Farm Hoppers, hike to the Escarpment Lookout to see sensational views and more!
 Plus enjoy the delightful atmosphere and don’t miss the entertainment by the singing chickens and the dancing tractor.

-Located in the town of Milton, Springridge Farm is a sub-rural destination about 40 km from the historic towns of Guelph and Hamilton and around 65 km from the city of Toronto.
-Springridge Farm is not accessible by public transit, but there is plenty of space to park at the farm.
+Springridge Farm is a sub-rural destination located in Milton, about 40 km from the historic towns of Guelph and Hamilton and approximately 65 km from Toronto.
+Although there is no public transit to the farm, plenty of parking space is available.

-For up-to-date information and details on Springridge Farm, we recommend you visit their website.
-For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.
+For up-to-date information and details on Springridge Farm, visit their website.
+For information about other places of interest to explore nearby, keep scrolling for more recommendations.

 More about Springridge Farm

 The Hughes family has been fruit farming for over 160 years, spanning six generations.
 John, Laura, Amy, and Tom all work at Springridge Farm, while Sarah still helps out part-time on busy weekends.
 Laura learned most of her baking and preserving skills from Jane Hughes, John's mother, who passed down many of the recipes that are still used in the bakery today.